 Let’s face it.
 In most areas of Canada, at least the ones with jobs, real estate has reached epic high proportions when it comes to cost of ownership.
-The costs are so high that many young professional and families have been completely priced out of the market.
-But does that mean it still makes sense to rent?
+The costs are so high that many young professionals and families have been completely priced out of the market.
+So should you buy or rent a townhouse?
+Let’s find out.

 Over the last 3 years, rents have increased at an exponential rate as well.
 What was once a good idea to rent may now have become a detriment.
 Why have rents increase?